Mt. Hood Real Egg Ornament

 |Delivery time:||Item is In-Store: Same Day Pickup (or contact artist directly to arrange for shipping)|

 This little ornament is made of a chicken egg shell.
 In the inside background of egg is a picture of Mt.
-Hood in Oregon.
-Inside is a tiny "lucky mini" fox in front.
+Hood in Oregon and a blue bird nesting in front.
 On the backside is a picture of the Portland White Stag sign.
 It has a hanger and a little stand to match.

 It isn't as fragile as it may seem.
 It has layers of glue and fabric plus the "diamond dust" covering the background.